 For more information about the Common Formats, visit the AHRQ website at https://www.pso.ahrq.gov/common.
 The complete set of Common Formats, including generic and event-specific Common Formats, can be found at https://www.psoppc.org/psoppc_web/publicpages/commonFormatsOverview.

 NQF's Common Formats project enables AHRQ to receive and respond to stakeholder input and to receive expert guidance on refining the Common Formats.

-NQF has established a process and tools for receiving comments on the Common Formats beginning with the release of each set and version and continuing for a specified period thereafter.
+NQF has established a process and tools for receiving comments on the Common Formats beginning with the release of each set and version and continuing thereafter.

 The NQF Expert Panel will continue to use relevant elements of NQF’s Consensus Development Process to receive and review comments on new and updated sets of the Common Formats; however, the process will not involve voting or endorsement of any product.